Absolom, Harris Lee Moore (Lee)

 Harris Lee Moore (born 10 March 1895 in Helen’s Tower View, Bangor)

 Charles Eric (born 29 January 1898 in Killiney, Bangor)

 Marie Marguerite (born 13 February 1901, died 23 September 1984 aged 83)

-During the First World War Lee’s father served with the Royal Army Medical Corps in England and Lee’s brother Dalziel served as a Gunner under General Botha during the conquest of German West Africa.
+During the First World War Lee’s brother Dalziel served as a Gunner under General Botha during the conquest of German West Africa.